|Birth: ||Jan. 12, 1894|

 |Death: ||Jan.
 18, 1962|

-Biography written by Evey Blalock (EveyBl).
+Biography researched and written by Evelyn Park Blalock.
 Please do not publish biography or photos elsewhere without providing full and proper credit.
 Thank you.

 Click here to view all of the photos and read the captions

 Tom was born to Zachariah Thomas Stanborough (1859-1932) and Elizabeth Wyld Stanborough (1863-1908) in Newcastle, New South Wales, Australia.
 He had eight siblings: Henry, Zachariah T, Daniel, Alice Elizabeth, Frederick S, Charles Hale, Walter Oliver, and Thelma Lillian Rose.